jan-strum/short-link-generator/README.md

 - A frontend React application bootstrapped with [Create React App](https://facebook.github.io/create-react-app/docs/getting-started)

-You will be responsible for building the backend API and frontend UI for creating, and viewing shortlinks.
+You will be responsible for building the backend API and frontend UI for creating, and viewing ShortLinks.
 The design of this system should be based on the requirements you gathered in the previous interview.

 Some things to keep in mind to keep things simple: